randomjohn/RJS_site_corp/content/about.md

 # About me

-I'm a statistician living in the Upstate SC area (Greenville/Spartanburg) with an interest in Bayesian methodology, machine learning, and open data.
+I'm a statistician living in the Upstate SC area (Greenville/Spartanburg) with a specialty in Bayesian methodology, machine learning, and open data.
 For over 15 years, I have designed and analyzed clinical trials, with an emphasis in oncology and neurology.
 I consult on data science projects using civic and open data.
 Finally, I participate in the Upstate Data Science and Analytics meetup.

 # Description